 These sorts of boilers do not provide cold water and hot water on demand, which is why many people have made the move to a combi.

-Again, there are going to be a number of different factors that determine the total cost.
+Again, there are going to be a number of different factors that determine the total cost of a system boiler.

 As well as boiler warranty length and the complexity of the job, you also have to consider whether any added pumps are needed and required controls.

-Replacing a standard boiler to a combi boiler?
+Replacing a system boiler to a combi boiler cost (Conversion)

 To understand why this is more expensive than just having a boiler installed from scratch, there are a few things to consider here, and it ultimately comes down to all of the work that is included.